Contents On This Page

 Your Fingernails Keep Splitting?
 Here Are Ways To Prevent It

-One of the obvious ways is by keeping your nails moisturized with moisturizers like coconut oil.
+One of the obvious ways I’ve found pretty effective is by keeping your nails moisturized always with moisturizers like ( such as DERMAdoctor KP Duty Dry Skin Duo) coconut oil, argan oil or castor oil.

-Other ways you can adopt to prevent your nails from rifting parts include;
+Other ways you can adopt to prevent your nails from rifting aparts include;

 1. Eating healthy